-2.4 Model parametrization and calibration
+25 2.4 Model parametrization and calibration

 To explore a wide range of environmental conditions, we parametrized and calibrated the SOC profiles for ten study sites across Europe and the US based on the published data reported by Van Oost et al. (2007).
 Eight sites were located in Europe and two sites in the US.
 The European sites represent a broad range of soil and/or climate conditions.
-Belgian, English and Danish sites were located in temperate regions and mainly varied from each other by their erosion rates and soil properties:

-from loamy soils with relatively high erosion rates in Belgium toward more clay-loam soils and slightly lower erosion rates in for the Danish and English sites (Table 1) (Quine and Zhang, 2002; Heckrath et al., 2005).
-The US sites were Jocated in Iowa and characterized by fine-textured loamy to silty soils and a temperate continental climate (Ritchie et al., 2007).
+Belgian, English and Danish sites were located in temperate regions and mainly varied from each other by their erosion rates and soil properties: from loamy soils with relatively high erosion rates in Belgium toward more clay-loam soils and slightly lower erosion rates in for the Danish and English sites (Table 1) (Quine and Zhang, 2002; Heckrath et al., 2005).
+The US sites were located in Iowa and are characterized by fine-textured loamy to silty soils and a temperate continental climate (Ritchie et al., 2007).
 Mediterranean sites were characterized by a warm and dry climate, clayey soils, high erosion rate (except for the Greek site) and similar cultivation periods (Table 1).
-Based on information reported in the original studies, we tried to estimate the local erosion-productivity relationship for each site.
-Clearly, the erosion-productivity relations are generally poorly constrained and we therefore use a range for parameter B to represent uncertainty as follows: The Greek site was characterized by a convex relationship (see Kosmas et al., 2001).
-Spanish and Portuguese sites experienced intense soil thinning and presented similar environmental condition to the Greek site, although without the stringent constraint on soil depth.
-Hence, the B parameter was allowed to vary from 0.9 to 2.5, representing a range of linear (0.9 < B < 1.1) to convex evolution of crop productivity in response to soil erosion (Bakker et al., 2004; Kosmas et al., 2001; Van Oost et al., 2007).
-The Belgian and US sites, characterized by deep soils and continued high inputs, typically show a different response: here a linear to slightly concave relationship for the US, Belgian, Danish and UK sites (0.8 < B < 0.95).
+As no local data were available for the Spanish and Portuguese sites, SOC data representing stable profiles were taken from the national surveys.
+For the other sites local data were used.
+The form of the erosion-production relationship for each site was derived from the information presented in the original experimental studies (Table 1) and we use a range for parameter B to represent uncertainty.
+The Greek, Spanish and Portuguese sites experienced intense soil thinning or a mix of soil thinning and water availability constraints which was linked to, respectively, a linear (0.9 < B < 1.1) and a convex evolution of crop productivity in response to soil erosion (Bakker et al., 2004; Kosmas et al., 2001; Van Oost et al., 2007).
+Belgian, Danish, English and US sites were more prone an alteration of crop productivity in response to topsoil losses which was linked to a concave evolution of the crop productivity (B < 0.9) (Bakker et al., 2004).